President George Washington set a precedent of non-intervention in European affairs, a trend that lasted into the 20th century.

 The Final Document

 On the constitution’s final draft, Gouverneur Morris of Pennsylvania reworded the preamble from “We the States” to “We the People of the United States.”
 Historians have maintained that this meant the federal government was supreme over the states.
 However, the rewording was done because it was still unclear if the states would approve the document.
-The final draft explicitly states that the federal government is supreme over the states only in the powers enumerated in the various articles.
+The final draft explicitly proclaims the federal government is supreme over the states only in the powers enumerated in the various articles.

 The Continental Congress voted in favor of sending the new Constitution to the state conventions for ratification.
 To become law, the Constitution had to be approved by at least nine of the 13 states.
 In 1788, New Hampshire became the ninth state to ratify the Constitution, making it the supreme law of the land.